chiquitinxx/functional/README.md

 Mutation<T> -> To wrap a class, so all the operations in the class are thread safe.

-FutureResult<T> -> Lazy and asynchronous version of Result.
+LazyResult<T> -> Lazy and asynchronous version of Result.

 ## Dependencies